jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 ## Misc, Support, Gotchas, Other notes

-(This stuff may work it's way in, but may be too much information for the basic setup)

 ### Local dev, HTTPS and self-signed SSL certificates

 When developing locally, be aware that Node (upon which Astro is built) won't accept self-signed certificates by default.
 This is a problem if using the Umbraco HTTPS endpoint locally, as any `fetch` queries will result in `fetch failed` with code `DEPTH_ZERO_SELF_SIGNED_CERT`.